Tylo vs Harvia (2026): Swedish Heritage or Finnish Value Range?

 If you want the widest range, the most dealers to quote against, and competitive pricing, start with Harvia and lock down the specific model before you pay.

-If you want premium Swedish design and the longer heater warranty terms, and you have a Tylo dealer nearby who can install and service it, Tylo can make sense at its higher price.
+If you want premium Swedish design, and you have a Tylo dealer nearby who can install and service it and will put the warranty term in writing, Tylo can make sense at its higher price.

-Neither brand publishes a single fixed price that holds everywhere.
+Published US anchors as of August 2026: Tylo Sense Sport $1,548 to $1,788, Harvia from $860 for a small wall-mount up to $5,243 for the Virta Pro.
 Get a written dealer quote from both before you decide, and check what installation and electrical work adds on top.

 FAQ